Freedom of Information operations

 - Vice Regal

-Internal manuals can take the form of an instruction or operations manual, handbook or guidelines for managing or working with the Department's various internal systems.
+Internal Manuals can take the form of an instruction or operations manual, handbook or guidelines for managing or working the Department’s various internal systems.

-Each division has internal manuals in one or more of the forms described that are used in conjunction with the performance of their business functions.
-The primary purpose is to provide advice to Departmental officers in the execution of their duties and to be an ongoing guide which is reviewed and updated as required.
+Each division has internal manuals in one or more of the forms described which are used in connection with the performance of their business functions.
+The primary purpose is to provide advice to Departmental officers in the exercise of their duties and to be an ongoing guide which is reviewed and updated, as required.

-If you wish to obtain any additional information in relation to the Department's internal manuals, contact the Manager FOI.
+If you wish to obtain any additional information in relation to the Department’s Internal Manuals contact the FOI Manager, details above.

 Public participation in the formulation of policy and performance of agency functions